Plummquat/IanPlummer/coar.md

  magma chamber that collapsed in on the magma, which serves as the matrix supporting the clasts in the breccia! </em></font></center>

 ## Stark's Knob: Pillow Basalts near Saratoga Springs, NY
 There is going to be a dedicated page to the geology of NY State, which will serve as a better reference for this geologic oddity.
+In short, Stark's Knob is an outcrop of pillow basalts, which stick out from the regional sedimentary bedrock.
+These pillow basalts erupted on the sea floor during the Taconic Orogeny in the Ordovician Period.
+They are named after [General John Stark](https://www.hudsoncrossingpark.org/starks-knob), who used the knob to help block escaping Brittish soldiers.